rmsk2/rustpwman/README.md

 - On Windows when using the `pancurses` backend a spurious Escape sequence `ESC[?1002l` is printed to stdout when the TUI application stops.
 This does not happen on Linux or MacOS.
 By piping the output of `rustpwman` to `winfilter.exe` you can remove this unwanted data from the output.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow
 - At the moment I use release candidates of the crypto routines as their last official releases can not be built without warnings with a reasonably up-to-date rust toolchain.
 Unfortunately the current RC of the `pbkdf2` crate (`0.13.0-rc9`) **does not build**.
 The reason for that is the `digest` crate which in its most current version `0.11.2` is incompatible with `pbkdf2-0.13.0-rc9`.
 The version `0.11.1` works but has been yanked.
-- As the `scrypt` crate seems to depend on `pbkdf2` this has the consequence that **starting with version 2.9.0 `rustpwman` looses the ability to use scrypt** as a PBKDF as long as the build problem is not fixed by the rustcrypto authors.
-See [above](#building-the-software) on how to work around this problem.
+- As the `scrypt` crate seems to depend on `pbkdf2` this has the consequence that **starting with version 2.9.0 `rustpwman` looses the ability to use scrypt** in the default build.
+See [above](#building-the-software) on how to work around this problem. scrypt will become part of the default build again as soon as the rustcrypto project fixes the build problem.